tramitit/guides/en/france/death_declaration.md

 categories:
 - France
 date: '2024-06-07'
-description: 'Learn how to make a death declaration in France: steps, documents needed, and who can help.
-Get the official Death Certificate for legal matters.'
+description: Learn the steps for a death declaration in France, required documents, and who can assist.
+Essential for settling the deceased's estate and legal matters.
 draft: false
-meta_title: 'Death Declaration: Procedure and Required Documents in France'
+meta_title: 'Death Declaration in France: Steps, Documents, and Providers'
-title: 'Death Declaration: Procedure and Required Documents in France'
+title: 'Death Declaration in France: Steps, Documents, and Providers'
 translationKey: france-death_declaration
 ---

 ## Description
 ### What is it?